-Wireless Companies and Pole Attachments - SB 596 by Sen. Hutson (R) and HB 687 by Rep. La Rosa (R) would limit the FDOT and local governments' ("authority") ability to regulate "small" wireless facilities in public rights-of-way when the wireless facilities attach to authority utility poles.
+Wireless Companies and Pole Attachments - SB 596 by Sen. Hutson (R) and HB 687 by Rep. La Rosa (R) would limit the FDOT and local governments' ("authority or authorities) ability to regulate "small" wireless facilities in public rights-of-way when the wireless facilities attach to authority utility poles.
 The authorities would issue permits and require the wireless entities to provide information on the collocation similar to the information required for electric utilities.
 The bill would set rates and fees in statute for attachments on authority poles that may not exceed the lesser of the FCC pole attachment rate or \$15 per year.
-This is concerning since municipal electric (and cooperatives) pole attachment rates are not subject to the FCC formula and the \$15 rate is not cost-based.
+This is concerning since municipal electric (and cooperatives) pole attachment rates are not subject to the FCC formula and the \$15 rate is not costbased.
 The bill would set a new standard with respect to permissible cubic feet of volume of the antenna and associated facilities.
 The antenna could be up to 6 cubic feet with associated equipment up to 28 cubic feet, excluding certain ancillary equipment.
 The authority would only be able to charge the wireless entity the actual cost, with certain limitations, for any additional work on authority utility poles necessitated to support the additional facilities.
 The bill would not apply to electric co-ops.
 However, the bad precedent set by this bill could be troublesome in the future.
-Both bills passed of their first committee with an amendment that clarifies that electric co-op poles are excluded.
+SB 596 passed of its first committee with an amendment to clarify that electric co-ops would not be impacted by the bill.
+Staff expects the same clarification to be added to HB 687 at its first stop.

 Electricity Theft - SB 776 by Sen. Baxley (R) and HB 879 by Rep. Burgess (R) would establish criteria for an electric utility and the courts to follow for the recovery of losses associated with illegal marijuana grow houses.
 The criteria include processes to establish the amount of electricity that was stolen.
 After the utility follows these criteria, the burden of proof would shift to the defendant.
-SB 776 and HB 879 passed out of their first committees.

 Linear Facilities - SB 1048 by Sen. Lee (R) and HB 1055 by Rep. Ingram (R) would exclude work by electric utilities on rights-of-way from the definition of "development" under the Florida Local Government Development Agreement Act.
 This is in response to an adverse decision against FP&L in the Third District Court of Appeals which ruled that under the Power Plant Siting Act, the Siting Board must consider local developmental regulations such as undergrounding when the project includes new transmission lines.
 This decision adds a new regulatory step to the power plant siting process when new linear facilities are included in the project which unnecessarily adds time and money to the process.
-SB 1048 is ready for the floor and HB 1055 passed out of its second committee.